drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/descriptor_nb.png){: loading=lazy }
 #### PLS: the Partial Least-Squares Method

-The statistical method known as Partial Least Squares (PLS) has proven to be suited for handling this complex multivariate problem by eliminating the correlation between the descriptors, reducing their number and enabling the generation of a linear relationship between the field parameters and the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/pls-partial-least-squares-method-18a33e73'><i class='fa fa-play' aria-hidden='true'></i></button>The statistical method known as Partial Least Squares (PLS) has proven to be suited for handling this complex multivariate problem by eliminating the correlation between the descriptors, reducing their number and enabling the generation of a linear relationship between the field parameters and the biological activities.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer